ssafari/ai_engineering_projects/README.md

 using the most common optimization technique the gradient descent.
 After multiple iterations of gradient descent, the final model converges, meaning the parameters no longer change significantly, and the MSE is minimized.

-## Methods and Techniques used to achieve building the final model:
+## Data Analysis Techniques

 For large dataset the common approche is to start by understanding and preparing data, such as the type of features, their correlation, and the target variable, for performing feature selection.
 In other words making data clean and suitable for ML algorithm to use it.
 Once data is ready we can start our model building by splitting data and measuring model performance, until we get the best possible performance.

-**Steps taken in these project are:**
+**Steps used in these projects to prepare data:**

-- Data analysis
+- Data preparation
   - Understanding predicted values and independent values
   - Remving duplicate values
   - Handling null values in the dataset rows.